New York Central Hudson

-The New York Central Hudson was a popular "Hudson" type steam locomotive built by the American Locomotive Company (ALCO), Baldwin Locomotive Works and the Lima Locomotive Works in three series from 1927 to 1938 for the New York Central Railroad.
+The New York Central Hudson was a popular "Hudson" type steam locomotive built for the New York Central Railroad (NYC).
+275 of them were built in three different classes between 1927 and 1938 by the American Locomotive Company (ALCO) and the Lima Locomotive Works (LLW).
 Named after the Hudson River, the 4-6-4 wheel arrangement came to be known as the "Hudson" type in the United States, as these locomotives were the first examples built and used in North America.
 Built for high-speed passenger train work, the Hudson locomotives were famously known for hauling the New York Central's crack passenger trains, such as the 20th Century Limited and the Empire State Express.

 With the onset of diesel locomotives by the mid-20th Century, all Hudson locomotives were retired and subsequently scrapped by 1957, except for the tender from J-1d 5313, which is preserved at the Steamtown National Historic Site in Scranton, Pennsylvania.

 History

 Background

-The Chicago, Milwaukee, St. Paul & Pacific Railroad (Milwaukee Road) was the first to design a 4-6-4 locomotive (naming them Baltics); however, they were not built until after the New York Central's Hudsons.
-NYC President Patrick E. Crowley named the units Hudsons after the Hudson River, which divides New York State's Hudson Valley and streams broadly past New York City.
+During the 1900s to early 1920s, New York Central Railroad's (NYC) roster consisted of K class 4-6-2 Pacifics, which were the primary passenger locomotives of the railroad's Big Four, Boston and Albany (B&A), and Michigan Central (MC) regions at the time.
+But by the mid-1920s, the Pacifics have reached their limits and were not able to keep up with the demands of longer, heavier trains and higher speeds due to the railroad's booming passenger traffic.
+Given NYC's axle load limits, the Pacifics could not be made any larger; a new locomotive type would be required to carry the larger boilers.
+The Lima Locomotive Works' (LLW) conception of superpower steam as realized in the 2-8-4 Berkshire type inspired NYC chief mechanical engineer Paul W. Kiefer to design a new six-coupled type locomotive with a significantly large firebox supported by a 4-wheel trailing truck.
+The resulting greater steaming rate ensured that such a locomotive would never run out of power at speed, a common failing of older locomotives.
+Applying the ideas of the freight-minded Berkshire type to the Pacific resulted in a 4-6-4 locomotive.
+NYC President Patrick E. Crowley named the units Hudsons after the Hudson River, which divides the New York State's Hudson Valley and streams broadly past New York City.